Last Updated on September 16, 2021

 There are different seasons during which specific veggies and fruits do well in an area.
 It helps if you gather such information about your location.

-When a particular type of groceries is in high supply, the prices go down.
+When a particular type of grocery is in high supply, the prices go down.
 As a result, you’ll have low monthly grocery expenses.

 But if you buy produce that isn’t in season, you’re likely to spend more money.
 That’s because of their low supply in your area.
 So, suppliers have a harder time getting it from other places, increasing transport and other costs.